Annual Returns

 Annual returns is the tax levied by CIPC to keep the company`s registration active.
 Failure to pay results in penalties and eventually deregistration.

-The fees are based on the company’s annual turnover and verfied through SARS and it is an offence to knowingly provide fase information to CIPC.
+The fees are based on the company’s annual turnover and verified through SARS and it is an offence to knowingly provide false information to CIPC

 Good to know